 There were three parts to this cake: 1) the Ax, 2) a cake board that looked like wood and was thick enough to hold up the Ax, and 3) the "bark" of the stump.

-I just melt some chocolate (I actually used some ganache I had leftover from a previous cake), and using a offset spatula smeared lines of chocolate on some wax paper.
+I just melted some dark chocolate, and used an offset spatula smeared lines of chocolate on some wax paper.
 My cake was 7-1/2 inches tall so I marked off lines on the wax paper to make sure my chocolate lines were long enough.
 I made the surface extra lumpy and uneven, because, hey, when have you ever seen a smooth piece of tree bark.
 And make sure you make them relatively thick - if the chocolate is too thin it will crumble when you peal them from the paper.

 After the wax paper was filled with "bark", I popped it into the freezer till it harden.
 Then carefully, cautiously I removed the harden strips of chocolate from the paper.
 Once free from the wax paper, I stuck them to the side of the cake using chocolate buttercream as glue.